Community Volunteering Project (CVP)

 Placement are sent to us from Greenwich University, Lewisham College, Goldsmith University, South Bank to mentioned but a few.

-CVP is a Volunteering and work placement project of AfCD.
-Community volunteering project is an opportunity to gain work experience, attend training courses and attain valuable skills in areas such as:
+Community Volunteering Project (CVP) is a volunteering and work placement project of AfCD.
+CVP is an opportunity to gain work experience, attend training courses and attain valuable skills.

 - Information Technology